stellar-dapps/4m00se-dapp/docs/ROADMAP.md

 - [ ] Personas and main user stories for testing and implementation (admin / customer / user)
 - [ ] Play around blockchain data immutability (metadata as flags specifically)
 - [ ] More meaningful template list
-- [ ] Dogfood by collecting dapp feedback with a pop-up widget

 ## UI